John Wesley Turner: Later and personal life

-Turner remained in command of the XXIV Corps, as brevet Major General of Volunteers responsible for overseeing occupied Virginia when he was mustered out of the volunteer service on September 1, 1866.
-He commanded the District of Henrico, Virginia (including Richmond, the former Confederate capital city) from June 9, 1865 until April 6, 1866, and the entire Department of Virginia from April 7 until May 17.
-Part of his responsibility in Virginia was re-establishing the local government and persuading it to take responsibility for law enforcement as well as support of unemployed persons (both former soldiers and former slaves).
+Turner remained in command of the XXIV Corps as brevet Major General of Volunteers, responsible for overseeing occupied Virginia until he was mustered out of the volunteer service on September 1, 1866.
+He commanded the District of Henrico, Virginia (including Richmond, the former Confederate capital city) from June 9, 1865, until April 6, 1866, and the entire Department of Virginia from April 7 until May 17.
+Part of his responsibility in Virginia was re-establishing the local government and persuading it to take responsibility for law enforcement as well as support for unemployed persons (both former soldiers and former slaves).
 This proved especially problematic, as Richmond's long-time mayor, Joseph C. Mayo used vagrancy laws against black persons, and the vast majority of those fed by soup kitchens were African Americans.
 Thus, Turner ordered his men not to follow Mayo's orders until Governor Francis Pierpont replaced him with city council president David J. Saunders, who was also appointed head of the city-run gasworks and waterworks.

-Turner continued as major general in the U.S. Army until 1871, and commanding the purchasing depot and commissary in St. Louis, Missouri (from October 31, 1866 – February 1871), resigning from the regular army on September 4, 1871.
+Turner continued in the U.S. Army until 1871, and commanded the purchasing depot and commissary in St. Louis, Missouri (from October 31, 1866 – February 1871), resigning from the regular army on September 4, 1871.

 In 1869, Gen. Turner married Blanche Soulard, daughter of Benjamin Soulard (1817-1884) of St. Louis, Missouri and Rose Closey (1819-1896) of Pittsburgh, Pennsylvania.
 They had two sons and two daughters who survived the general: Voluntine Covel Turner (1870-1933), Marie Soulard Turner Clarkson (1872-1957), John Bige Turner (1879-1914) and Blanche Turner White (1886-1919); George Soulard Turner died as an infant.

 Upon retiring from the Army, Turner settled in St. Louis, Missouri, where he became a prominent citizen.
-He worked as a banker, civil engineer and served more than a decade as commissioner of streets and public works until his death.
+He worked as a banker and civil engineer, and he served more than a decade as commissioner of streets and public works until his death.